-Although these distances of sprinting are usually quite short, the wolf’s endurance allows them to pursue prey for long distances at a slower pace.
+Although these sprinting distances are usually quite short, the wolf’s endurance allows them to pursue prey for long distances at a slower pace.
 Their long, muscular legs aid the wolf to sprint.

 How Long do Wolves Live?

 Wolves live between six and eight years in the wild, but this depends on several factors.
-Members of the canid family, it is thought that wolves would be able to survive in captivity for the same length of time as dogs, up to 16 years.
+Members of the canid family, wolves are able to survive in captivity for the same length of time as dogs, up to 16 years.

 However, in the wild, there are many pitfalls for the wolf.
 In captivity, they would enjoy regular veterinary care and food.